boiyelove/auto-voting/README.md

 ## Notes

 - The website may be experiencing technical issues or may be down
-- The Lambda function will continue to attempt to vote every hour
+- The Lambda function will continue to attempt to vote according to the schedule
 - The `monitor_and_trigger.py` script can be used to trigger the Lambda function when the website becomes accessible